 Phone: 076 391 126

-Price: 180 Baht for adult and 100 Baht for kids.
+Price: 180 Baht for adults and 100 Baht for kids.
 Free for children below 108 cm

-Half the price if you are Thai or resident (just show a driving license)
+Half the price if you are Thai or a resident (just show a driving license)

 Phuket Aquarium Map

 If you are on mobile, add the map here: https://goo.gl/maps/PjyWeTf3sVg1wZiLA